 Center for Natural Lands Management (Washington/Oregon) $20,000

 The Center for Natural Lands Management (CNLM) leads the Cascadia Prairie-Oak Partnership (CPOP), a cooperative conservation project combining their expertise in land management, habitat restoration, and rare species recovery.
-A 1,600-acre conservation easement in Oregon’s Willamette Valley will soon protect an actively grazed working lands property that contains some of the area’s most sizable and intact prairie-habitats and is home to the region’s largest known population of Oregon Vesper Sparrow (OVSP), a species petitioned for listing under the Endangered Species Act.
+A 1,600-acre conservation easement in Oregon’s Willamette Valley protects an actively grazed working lands property that contains some of the area’s most sizable and intact prairie-habitats and is home to the region’s largest known population of Oregon Vesper Sparrow (OVSP), a species petitioned for listing under the Endangered Species Act.
 “Done correctly, grazing replicates the natural disturbance process that historically created habitat conditions needed by vespers.” says Gary Slater, CNLM’s Avian Conservation Program Manager.
 Utilizing CPOP’s established infrastructure and with participation by the landowner, CNLM will conduct habitat management and inform conservation partners and private landowners about the plight of the OVSP.
 They will implement a community outreach event to encourage participation in OVSP recovery and an on-site workshop to demonstrate successful management strategies, including the effective use of grazing as a management tool.
 Monitoring, using point counts and eBird, will contribute to a time series of data instrumental in tracking changes in abundance and distribution to guide future management actions.
 “We want to bring in and educate more private landowners to increase the amount of suitable habitat in the region for this rare grassland bird,” says Elspeth Kim, CNLM’s Cooperative Conservation Program Manager.
 Results from this project will improve conservation outcomes for OVSP and other vulnerable grassland bird species by increasing implementation and effectiveness of compatible habitat management practices.

 Conservation Foundation of the Gulf Coast (Florida) $20,000